Ana Fernández / SEO

 • Precise numerical data (dates, prices, statistics)

-• Updated factual information if you don't have an internet connection
+• Up-to-date factual information without an internet connection

-Knowing how an LLM works is not just a technical curiosity.
-It's a real strategic advantage for anyone who designs content experiences, manages organic positioning, or works with language models in digital products.
+Knowing how an LLM works is not just technical curiosity.
+It is a real strategic advantage for anyone designing content experiences, managing organic positioning, or working with language models in digital products.

 Better content decisions

-When you understand that an LLM doesn't “think” or “search”, but predicts language based on patterns, you stop writing to “trick the algorithm” and start creating content that models can interpret accurately.
+When you understand that an LLM does not “think” or “search” but predicts language from patterns, you stop writing to “trick the algorithm” and start creating content that models can interpret accurately.

 This involves:

-• Avoid excessive dependencies on the external context or implicit references.
+• Avoiding excessive dependence on external context or implicit references.

-Content that is not well written for humans will probably not be well interpreted by an LLM.
-But even if it is, if it doesn't have a clear structure, it can be difficult to recover or rephrase properly.
+Content that is not well-written for humans will likely not be well-interpreted by an LLM either.
+But even if it is, if it lacks a clear structure, it can be difficult to retrieve or reformulate correctly.

-Often, a model generates an incorrect or partial answer.
-If you understand its architecture, you can distinguish when that happens by:
+Often, a model generates an incorrect or partial response.
+If you understand its architecture, you can distinguish when this occurs due to:

 • Lack of context